sueszli/notionBackup/README.md

 <br><br>

-_notion: great writing experience, bad backup experience_
+## Notion: great writing experience, bad backup experience

 with notion you don't have to think about anything other than writing. it's a great writing experience.